Gawain: Histories and romances

 For the English and the Scottish, Gawain remained a respectable and heroic figure, becoming the subject of several romances (a dozen in English, besides the likes of the Anglo-Norman Romanz du reis Yder) and lyrics in the dialects of their nations, such as the Middle Scots poem Golagros and Gawane.
 Important Gawain romances in English include The Awntyrs off Arthure (The Adventures of Arthur), Syre Gawene and the Carle of Carlyle (Sir Gawain and the Carle of Carlisle), and The Avowyng of Arthur (The Avowing of Arthur).
-The Middle Dutch romances by Penninc and Pieter Vostaert, the Roman van Walewein (Story of Gawain) and Walewein ende Keye (Gawain and Kay), are both dedicated primarily to Gawain.
+The Middle Dutch romances by Penninc and Pieter Vostaert, the Roman van Walewein (Story of Gawain), held at Leiden University Libraries, and Walewein ende Keye (Gawain and Kay), are both dedicated primarily to Gawain.
 The Middle High German romance Diu Crône (The Crown) by Heinrich von dem Türlin, in which Gawain is the protagonist who achieves the Grail and heals the Fisher King, also features a minor character of "the other Gawain": his lookalike, Aamanz.

 Gawain is notably the hero of one of the greatest works of Middle English literature, the alliterative poem Sir Gawain and the Green Knight, where he is portrayed as an excellent, but human, knight.
 Here, Gawain strongly resembles the Irish mythological hero Cuchulainn.
 In the poem, he must go to the titular Green Knight to, presumably, be killed by the Knight.
 Gawain does this as it pertains to a deal made between the two without knowing that it is all a test by the Knight.
 He is cited in Robert Laneham's letter describing the entertainments at Kenilworth in 1575, and the recopying of earlier works such as The Greene Knight suggests that a popular English tradition of Gawain continued.
 Different variants of the Green Knight story include The Turke and Sir Gawain.
 In possibly Thomas Malory's The Weddynge of Syr Gawen and Dame Ragnell (The Wedding of Sir Gawain and Dame Ragnelle), his wits, virtue, and respect for women frees his wife, a loathly lady, from her curse of ugliness.
 The Child Ballads include a preserved legend in a positive light: The Marriage of Sir Gawain, a fragmentary version of the story of The Wedding of Sir Gawain and Dame Ragnelle.